Slayer: Cancelled thirteenth studio album, Final World Tour and split (2016–2019)

-On January 22, 2018, Slayer announced their farewell world tour through a video featuring a montage of press clippings, early posters and press photos spanning the band's entire career.
-Although the members of Slayer have never publicly explained why they were retiring from touring, it was thought that one of the reasons behind this decision was at the expense of Tom Araya's desire not to tour anymore and to spend more time with his family.
+Plans for a new album were ultimately scrapped when on January 22, 2018, Slayer announced their farewell world tour through a video featuring a montage of press clippings, early posters and press photos spanning the band's entire career.
+Although the members of Slayer have never publicly explained why they were retiring, it was thought that one of the reasons behind this decision was Tom Araya's desire not to tour anymore and to spend more time with his family; Araya hinted at the possibility of retiring in a 2016 interview.
 This was confirmed by former drummer Dave Lombardo in a 2019 interview, who said: "Apparently, from what I hear.
-Tom has been wanting to retire when I was in the band — he wanted to stop.
+Tom has been wanting to retire when I was in the band—he wanted to stop.
 He had the neck issues.
 He's been wanting to retire for a long time now.
 So now that he's got it, I'm happy for him, and I hope he gets what he wants out of life and his future."

 The farewell tour began with a North American trek in May and June 2018, supported by Lamb of God, Anthrax, Behemoth and Testament.
 The second leg of the North American tour took place in July and August, with Napalm Death replacing Behemoth, followed in November and December by a European tour with Lamb of God, Anthrax and Obituary.
-The farewell tour continued into 2019, with plans to visit places such as South America, Australia and Japan; in addition to European festivals such as Hellfest and Graspop, the band toured the United States in May 2019 with Lamb of God, Amon Amarth and Cannibal Corpse.
+The farewell tour continued into 2019, with plans to visit places such as South America, Australia and Japan; in addition to European festivals such as Hellfest and Graspop.
+The band toured the United States in May 2019 with Lamb of God, Amon Amarth and Cannibal Corpse.
 Slayer also played one show in Mexico at Force Fest in October 2018.